EvanLosh/dictionary-random-word-app/README.md

 Create wireframe/boilerplate HTML page

 Deliverable #2
-Add a button fetch a random word from the API
+Add a form to search for a word and fetch it from the dictionary API

 Deliverable #3
 Display the word that was fetched.
-Include pronunciation, definitions, synonyms, antonyms.
+Include pronunciation, definitions, synonyms.

 Deliverable #4
 Add a word history list.
 Whenever a word is displayed, add it to the list. (not persisting)